i-like-robots/lionel/README.md

-# 🗞 Command Lionel
+# Command Lionel

-The latest FT news in your terminal (if you're within OSB, anyway).
+🗞 The latest news from the Financial Times in your terminal.

-_This will not work in you're on the Financial Times network_.
+_This will not work if you're outside of the Financial Times network_.

 ## Installation